 It is best to use the services of an IP professional for any communications with the authorities in the relevant countries.
 In some countries, including the US, it's compulsory to appoint an IP professional as an intermediary.

 If you are planning to file an international application, please take account of the following:

 - If your application for a Benelux trademark registration has not yet been finalised and a trademark registered, there may be repercussions for your international application.
 For example, if a definitive refusal has been issued against the application for your Benelux trademark registration, your international application will automatically be revoked.
 The cost of filing the Benelux application are not refunded.
 The costs for the international application are partially refunded.
 It is therefore wise to gauge risks and options in advance.
 An IP professional can advise you on this.

 - Your national and international application or registration are dependent on each other for the first five years, running from the date of your application.
 If, for example, a restriction of goods and services applies to your national application or registration, the same restriction automatically applies to your international application or registration.
 If your national application is cancelled, your international application is also cancelled.
 Five years after your application, your international registration will no longer be dependent on your initial national registration, or developments therein, and the international application will remain unchanged.

 You can apply for registration of a trademark in one or more non-Benelux countries (international registration) via BOIP.
 This takes place via WIPO (World Intellectual Property Organization).

 The fee for BOIP forwarding your application to WIPO is 100 Swiss francs (± 84 euros).
-In addition, the basic fee for an international registration and the fees for registering your trademark in the relevant countries apply.
+In addition, the basic fee for an international registration and the fees for registering your trademark in the relevant countries apply (current fees per country can be found at www.wipo.int).
 You must pay WIPO directly.
-Current fees can be found at www.wipo.int.
 You can use the WIPO fee calculator to calculate the cost of an international registration.

 Renewal or modification of an international trademark